September 30 is International Translation Day - a day that is very important to us at StoryWeaver.

 In the coming days, we shall share more insights about the guiding principles that have helped us nurture an ecosystem to address the dearth of children’s books in mother tongue languages.

 We want to say a big thank you to our wonderful translation community, our partners and collaborators that have helped us grow and learn on this journey to the 300 languages milestone on StoryWeaver.
-Here’s to more storybooks in more languages, so that more children around the world can experience the joy of reading!Be the first to comment.
+Here’s to more storybooks in more languages, so that more children around the world can experience the joy of reading!comments (2)

 Manohar Notani is an engineer by qualification, but over time, realized that engineering was not his cup of tea.
 He says 'This realization of being a fourth idiot came somewhat late'.
 He is now happy in the world of words and we are lucky to have his skills as a Hindi translator.
 His transaltion of MIss Bandicota Bengalensis Digs up the Seashore won the Hindi book of the Year award at FICCI.